kisungyou/Rdimtools/README.md

 <!-- badges: end -->

-**Rdimtools** is an R package for dimension reduction (DR) - including feature selection and manifold learning - and intrnsic dimension estimation (IDE) methods.
+**Rdimtools** is an R package for dimension reduction (DR) - including feature selection and manifold learning - and intrinsic dimension estimation (IDE) methods.
 We aim at building one of the *most comprehensive* toolbox available online, where current version delivers 145 DR algorithms and 17 IDE methods.